varshil1/Social-Distancing-using-OpenCV/README.md

 # Social-Distancing-using-OpenCV

 ### Introduction
-Controlling the spread of contagious diseases is done through social distance.<br/>
+Controlling the spread of contagious diseases is done through social distance.
 As the term implies, social distancing entails people physically separating themselves from one another in order to reduce intimate contact and hence the spread of an infectious disease (such as coronavirus).<br/>
-But as seen at public places, breaching of social distancing regulations are observed more often.So what if we can built a software which can detect this violation and send warning to the authority to take necessary steps.
+But as seen at public places, breaching of social distancing regulations are observed more often.
+So what if we can built a software which can detect this violation and send warning to the authority to take necessary steps.

 ### Aim
 The main aim of this project is to monitor social distancing through human detection for preventing/reducing COVID spread using modern technologies.